Nerio01/odin-foundations-rps/README.md

 - add basic info on how the game is player, number of rounds, ui controls to header and footer

-- unwind the spaggetti code from the single file into a proper module system with imports/exports
+- unwind the spaggetti code from the single file into a proper module system with imports/exports (yes I will do it last to never do it again)

 - ...